EllyLoel/ellyloel.com/src/input/content/blog/I Dropped Out of My Computer Science Degree to Learn Coding.md

 ![Lulu our black cat sitting behind my laptop with code open poking her eyes over looking at the camera](./src/assets/img/LuluCoding.png)_Lulu trying her very best to distract me._

 I run a [newsletter](http://newsletter.ellyloel.com/) and love [sharing interesting things](https://elly.to/twitter) to help people become better coders!
-In my spare time, I love building mechanical keyboards, watching cartoons and anime, and hanging out with my partner Brodie and our cat Lulu. :black_cat:
+In my spare time, I love building mechanical keyboards, watching cartoons and anime, and hanging out with my partner Brodie and our cat Lulu. {% emoji "🐈‍⬛" %}

 You might have heard me on [the Scrimba podcast with Alex Booker](https://scrimba.com/podcast/ep-44-elly-loel/) or seen me in Portable’s [How to land your first tech job](https://youtu.be/1vix3U1P5xk) event.